Gravitationally-induced entanglement in cold atoms: Proposal

 We now discuss a possible mechanism for getting to the required atom numbers, which, in all the above considered examples of the parameters needed, notably must be increased over the state-of-the-art.
 However, the density can be either that of thermal atoms in a Magnetic Optical Trap (MOT) or a BEC.
-Since it is harder to achieve larger atoms in BECs, here we highlight a possible implementation with a MOT that is used to source an atom fountain or double-well interferometer, both of which can be used with non-condensed atoms at the expense of less coherence \cite{kovachy2015quantum,stamper2016verifying,kovachy2016response,PhysRevA.71.043615}.
+Since it is harder to achieve larger atom numbers in BECs, here we highlight a possible implementation with a MOT that is used to source an atom fountain or double-well interferometer, both of which can be used with non-condensed atoms at the expense of less coherence \cite{kovachy2015quantum,stamper2016verifying,kovachy2016response,PhysRevA.71.043615}.
 The largest number of atoms in a MOT to date was over $10^{11}$ \cite{PhysRevA.90.063404}, however, there has been no technological drive to increase the number of atoms.
 We propose using a 2D MOT to load a 3D MOT.
 The important innovation is then the implementation of a train of slightly offset cooling frequencies, an expansion of a two-colour MOT \cite{Cao_2012,Sinclair94}.
 A two-colour MOT enables a larger range of capture velocities and therefore leads to an increase in the trappable atom number.
 This can also be combined with other new methods and more conventional methods, such as using larger cooling beams and dark spot MOTs.
-Simulations confirm that the addition of a larger number of frequencies with such methods is expected to facilitate MOTs of over $10^{14}$ atoms \cite{FutureMOTWork}.
+Simulations confirm that the addition of a larger number of frequencies with such methods is expected to facilitate MOTs of over $10^{14}$ atoms \cite{FutureMOTWork}, bringing the required parameter space for testing quantum gravity within reach.